akuity/declarative-example/README.md

   ```

 ### Connect the clusters
-Provision on agent for the cluster named `kind`.
+Provision an agent for the cluster named `kind`.
 ```
 akuity argocd cluster create --instance-name=declarative-reference kind
 ```